FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 We've now separated the code that is responsible for completing ToDos from the code that sends the WUPHF.
 The only thing left to do is hook this code up to our OAuth server in order to generate access tokens and verify them.

 Because this is machine to machine communication, the user's access tokens are irrelevant.
 We don't care if the user has permissions to call the WUPHF API.
 Instead, the Todo API will authenticate against `login.twgtl.com` and receive an access token for its own use.
-Here's the code that generates the access token using the Client Credentials Grant:
+Here's the code that generates the access token using the Client Credentials grant:

 ```javascript
 const clientId = '82e0135d-a970-4286-b663-2147c17589fd';